 A Wharf Get-together

-This private Shad Thames roof garden presents clear views of Canary Wharf and the Shard, where an expansive hardwood deck, artificial grass, porcelain tiles and offbeat, fitted planters mould the outdoor space into intimate areas, while a custom-built bar, enhanced with seating and warm lighting, provides a cosy hub.
+This private Shad Thames roof garden presents clear views of Canary Wharf and the Shard, where an expansive hardwood deck, artificial grass, porcelain tiles and offbeat fitted planters mould the outdoor space into intimate areas, while a custom-built bar, augmented with seating and warm lighting, provides a cosy hub.
 Our clients sought a contemporary roof garden abundant in functional zones to entertain large groups of guests frequently, and complement their luxuriously renovated loft apartment, amid a unique wharf backdrop.

 Design & Words: Amir Schlezinger

 Situated atop a converted London wharf, the rooftop was fairly neglected when we first visited, yet presented extensive landscaping potential.
 With the outdoor space cleared, a specialist team installed a contemporary skylight, surface insulation and a new glass facade.
 We matched the decking's height flush with its skylight, enabling an additional pair of steps towards a tiled lounge.
 The layout's angularity generates optimal ergonomic transition, while highlighting dynamic chill-out zones.
 To screen neighbouring offices, we designed pairs of eye-catching bespoke planters, contrasted by a natural materials palette, creating renewed verve amid an up-to-date loft terrace.

 Rooftop Bar & Lounge